 MFS Receives 2025 Portland Business Journal Philanthropy Impact Award

 Metropolitan Family Service (MFS) is honored to be a recipient of the Portland Business Journal’s 2025 Philanthropy Impact Award.
-The award was presented today at the inaugural PBJ Philanthropy Summit at the Hilton Portland Downtown—a gathering created to celebrate nonprofits and social impact organizations transforming lives across Oregon and Southwest Washington.
+The award was presented at the inaugural PBJ Philanthropy Summit at the Hilton Portland Downtown on November 20th—a gathering created to celebrate nonprofits and social impact organizations transforming lives across Oregon and Southwest Washington.

-MFS CEO Judy Strand accepted the award on behalf of the organization, joined by Chief Development Officer Nikki Hunt and surrounded by peers, partners, and businesses recognized for their philanthropic leadership.
+Judy Strand, MFS CEO and Nikki Hunt attended the PBJ event honoring awardees, and attended by peers, partners, and businesses recognized for their philanthropic leadership.

 Left to right, MFS CEO Judy Strand and MFS Director of Development Nikki Hunt at the PBJ Awards Ceremony